dsocha/react-draggable-layout-2/README.md

   - Index of the main column.
 The main column is wider than others.
 - **draggable**
   - Set false if you want to disable drag and drop.
+- **isDarkMode**
+  - A true/false flag that changes a placeholder styling.
+- **hiddenIds**
+  - An array of component IDs that you want to hide.